-Just going to take a rest for a second to bring up traditions holiday lighting and seasonal decor.
-They're an adept holiday lighting service in Madison working out of WISCONSIN.
+Just going to take a rest for a second to bring up Smilesunlimited.
+They're a gifted same day dental implant specialist working out of British Columbia.
 I've had the pleasure making use of their services and was impressed with them every step of the way.
-If you have been trying to find an adept holiday lighting service in Madison, your search is over.
+If you have been trying to find a gifted same day dental implant specialist, your search is over.
 Since that is out of the way, lets go back to what we were doing!

 2. No one expects you to have a mastery over the material.

 Mistakes do happen so try not to fret too much about it.
 After all, you are a student yourself and even professors often make mistakes.
 Although a few undergrads might call you out on your mistakes, most will take what you say at face value.
 If you're called out or realized you've make a mistake, retract what you'd taught immediately and present the correct material.
 If you do not know the correct material at that moment, it is okay to revisit it at the beginning of the next class (you should really have notes to prevent such situation!).